Sue: I am so ready for Peter Davison.

 Sue: You go, freelance journalist!

-Sarah unmasks the leaders of the coven: Commander Pollock and Lily the postmistress!
+Sarah unmasks the coven’s leaders: Commander Pollock and Lily the postmistress!

 Sue: No!
 I really liked her!
 She was the only decent character in the whole thing.

-Me: She would have got away with it if it wasn’t for that pesky dog.
+Me: And she would have gotten away with it if it wasn’t for that pesky dog.

 Sue: So that’s it, then?
 No aliens?
 No mind-control involving pH levels or anything like that?
-They were just nutters?
+They’re just nutters?

 The episode concludes with Juno and Howard’s third party that week.

-Sue: So they weren’t in on it?
-There are just weird sexual predators?
-OK…
+Sue: So they weren’t in on it, then?
+They were just weird sexual predators?

 Sue: So what happened to Aunt Lavinia?
 Was she sacrificed to the giant goat god?